Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 Can the Test Be Too Easy or Too Hard?

-Another myth is that the NCLEX-RN can be unfairly easy or impossibly hard.
+Another myth is that the NCLEX RN exam can be unfairly easy or impossibly hard.
 The truth is, the exam’s adaptive nature ensures that it’s neither.
 The system aims to match questions to your ability level, ensuring a fair and balanced assessment of your nursing knowledge.

 Resources for NCLEX-RN Candidates